.png)

 Alba occupies a curious position in Italian fine dining.
 The town itself is small, the kind of place where a Tuesday afternoon in October can feel more like a trade fair than a tourist destination, lorries unloading pallets of Barolo and Barbaresco outside wine shops that would attract a queue in any major city.
 The dining tier structure here runs from casual osterie serving tajarin with butter and sage up to the full-ceremony tasting menus of Piazza Duomo (Progressive Italian, Creative), which operates at a price point and level of abstraction that bear no meaningful relation to the town's everyday pace.
 Between those poles sits a cluster of mid-range Piedmontese addresses, priced at the €€ level, where the cooking is rooted in local tradition but the room feels less ceremonial.

-Ventuno.1 belongs to that middle tier.
-Its Michelin Plate recognition for 2025 signals cooking that the Guide considers worth tracking, without the star weight that triggers booking queues months in advance.
-For a visitor planning an Alba itinerary, that distinction matters: the restaurant is accessible without the advance-planning pressure of starred tables, yet it offers a level of kitchen seriousness that separates it from the simpler trattorie along the town's main pedestrian spine.
+Ventuno.1 belongs to that middle tier in Alba, Italy.
+Its 2025 Michelin Plate recognition signals cooking that the Guide considers worth tracking, without the star weight that triggers booking queues months in advance.
+For a visitor planning an Alba itinerary, that distinction matters: the restaurant is accessible without the advance-planning pressure of starred tables, yet it offers a level of kitchen seriousness that separates it from the simpler trattorie in town.
 Comparable addresses in this bracket include Enoclub and Ape Vino e Cucina, both of which operate in the same price range with Piedmontese kitchens.

 The Refurbished Room and What It Signals